bugs-and-errors/tinder_swipecard/README.md

 ## How to pass the card data

-Here we are using a common data structure for the card detail Here i'm usind a model class for the data handling
+Here we are using a common data structure for the card detail
 ```dart

 class Profile {